PenHsuanWang/travel-tracker/README_BACKEND_DB.md

 The backend employs a hybrid data storage strategy, utilizing two distinct systems orchestrated by Docker Compose:

 -   **MongoDB**: Serves as the primary database for storing structured **metadata**.
-This includes trip details, user information, and metadata about files (e.g., image filenames, creation dates, locations).
+This includes trip details, trip plans, user information, and metadata about files (e.g., image filenames, creation dates, locations).
 -   **MinIO**: An S3-compatible object storage service used for storing unstructured **file data**.
 This includes user-uploaded assets like images, GPX tracks, and other binary files.

 ## 2. Core Design: The Adapter Pattern